Operator (physics)

-In physics, an operator is a function over a space of physical states onto another space of physical states.
+An operator is a function over a space of physical states onto another space of states.
 The simplest example of the utility of operators is the study of symmetry (which makes the concept of a group useful in this context).
-Because of this, they are very useful tools in classical mechanics.
+Because of this, they are useful tools in classical mechanics.
 Operators are even more important in quantum mechanics, where they form an intrinsic part of the formulation of the theory.
+They play a central role in describing observables (measurable quantities like energy, momentum, etc.).

 Operators in classical mechanics

 In classical mechanics, the movement of a particle (or system of particles) is completely determined by the Lagrangian $L(q, \dot{q}, t)$ or equivalently the Hamiltonian $H(q, p, t)$, a function of the generalized coordinates q, generalized velocities $\dot{q} = \mathrm{d} q / \mathrm{d} t$ and its conjugate momenta:

 If either L or H is independent of a generalized coordinate q, meaning the L and H do not change when q is changed, which in turn means the dynamics of the particle are still the same even when q changes, the corresponding momenta conjugate to those coordinates will be conserved (this is part of Noether's theorem, and the invariance of motion with respect to the coordinate q is a symmetry).
 Operators in classical mechanics are related to these symmetries.

 More technically, when H is invariant under the action of a certain group of transformations G: